 We advocate apprenticeships to non-engaged employers –

-SME Surgeries – We support local support services and Training Provider Networks to help SMEs engage with apprenticeships.
+SME Surgeries – We work with local support services and Training Provider Networks to help SMEs engage with apprenticeships.
 Read more here.

-Coffee Break Dial-Ins – We host one-hour webinars with quality speakers who share information, case studies, insights and best practice tips on a variety of apprenticeship topics with time allowed for Q&A. Themes have included – Recruiting apprentices with Special Educational Needs, Degree Apprenticeships, Popular Apprenticeships for SMEs, Digital Apprenticeships, and Manufacturing Apprenticeships.
+Coffee Break Dial-Ins – We host one-hour webinars with quality speakers and informative discussions with case studies, insights, Q&A, and best practice tips on a variety of apprenticeship topics.
+Themes have included – Recruiting apprentices with Special Educational Needs, Degree Apprenticeships, Popular Apprenticeships for SMEs, Digital Apprenticeships, and Manufacturing Apprenticeships.

 Social Media – We promote apprenticeships and share information and best practice with employers via Twitter (@SWAAN_Coord) and via LinkedIn (@SWAAN).
 And our Ambassadors also promote apprenticeships and celebrate the achievements of their apprentices via their own channels.

 SWAAN Logo – Our Ambassadors are entitled to add the SWAAN logo to their email signature and website to visibly show their membership of the network and commitment to apprenticeships as a whole.